Van Tran: Early life, education and career

 Born in Saigon, South Vietnam, Tran and his family emigrated to the United States after being evacuated by the United States Army one week before the Fall of Saigon, when he was 10 years old.
 After originally settling in Michigan, they moved to Orange County when Tran was a teenager.

 Tran worked as an intern and later as a staff aide for Congressman Bob Dornan and for State Senator Ed Royce while a student at the University of California, Irvine, where he earned a B.A. in Political Science in 1990.
 Tran completed a Master of Public Administration from Hamline University and a J.D. from Hamline University School of Law.
 He was admitted to the California State Bar in 1994.

 In 2000, Tran was elected to the Garden Grove City Council with the highest number of votes in city history and became only the second Vietnamese American man to be elected to office in the United States (Tony Lam was the first when he was elected to the city council of neighboring Westminster in 1992).
 After serving one term on the council, he was elected to the California State Assembly to replace outgoing Republican state assemblyman Ken Maddox, who was forced to retire due to term limits.
 Tran was re-elected to the Assembly in 2006 and 2008.

+In August 2022, Tran was appointed Chief of Staff for Orange County Supervisor Andrew Do.

+In December 2022, Tran was appointed to the Orange County Water District Board of Directors to represent Division 2.
+In 2024 he ran for a full term of the seat, and won the election by default since nobody else filed to run against him in the election.

 California State Assembly

 Tran represented the 68th District.
 He was the Vice Chair of the Assembly Judiciary Committee.
-He also serves on the Assembly Utilities and Commerce Committee and the Assembly Governmental Organization Committee.
+He also served on the Assembly Utilities and Commerce Committee and the Assembly Governmental Organization Committee.
 In June 2007, he was appointed by the Assembly Speaker as chairman of the Select Committee on International Trade.

 Political campaigns

-2006
+2006 and 2008

 On December 21, 2005, Tran announced that he would launch an exploratory committee for a 2006 run against Democratic First District Orange County Supervisor Lou Correa in the race for the State Senate seat being vacated by term limited Democrat Joe Dunn.
 Tran opted not to join the race, allowing Assemblywoman Lynn Daucher to win the Republican nomination with nominal opposition, and she went on to lose the general election to Correa by a 1% margin.

-On November 7, 2006, Tran was re-elected to the Assembly with 62% of the vote.
+Instead, Tran ran for re-election to the Assembly, and on November 7, 2006, won re-election with 62% of the vote.
+Tran also ran for re-election in 2008, winning the general election with 54% of the vote.